"Prompt, professional and courteous"

 It is here to give some idea of my working life; problems I come across and some thoughts.

-January, 2017 I've been asked to undertake another School
+January, I was asked to undertake another School Careers

 Historic House Surveys